-From March 2019, all CAS Trips participants will receive a BPA-plastic free 700ml foldable and reusable water bottle to discourage single-use plastic.
+Since 2019, all CAS Trips participants receive a BPA-plastic free 700ml foldable and reusable water bottle to discourage single-use plastic.

 Starting in 2016, CAS Trips students have fundraised over €3000 for the successful rehabilitation of a number of recovering homeless guides in collaboration with Pragulic.
 Funds have been used for dental and health insurance, rehabilitation treatment, English classes and clothing.